3.1.5

 Benefits:

-- The main benefit is added security.
-Particularly when traveling, an employee needs to know that the data they are sending and receiving is secure.
+- The main overall benefit is added security.
+Whether at home or when traveling, an employee needs to know that the data they are sending and receiving is secure.

 - (Hackers tend to prey on unsuspecting people in coffee shops, hotels and airports, but a VPN provides the security to stop them.)